-As the UK and the transport sector acts towards decarbonisation, there are increasing interest in the use of alternative fuels, both drop-in fuels (also known as alternative diesel fuels) or low/zero carbon fuels, such as LNG, hydrogen or ammonia.
+As the UK and the transport sector acts towards decarbonisation, there are increasing interest in the use of alternative fuels, both drop-in fuels (also known as alternative diesel fuels) or low/zero carbon fuels, such as LNG, methanol, hydrogen or ammonia.

 The PLA is aware that fuel requirements and regulatory changes may be required and is preparing for this change, we have published a statement to set out what we are doing and how to bring new alternative fuels onto the river in the meantime.

 A transition to alternative marine fuel and a corresponding propulsion system is crucial to meet the international and national regulations and emissions reduction targets.
 There is a wide range of potential alternative fuels currently being considered by the maritime sector as options to enable the transitioning to decarbonise the inland and international shipping.
 The alternative fuels that are most prominent as the transition or long-term future fuels for the maritime sector include biodiesels, LNG, LPG, methanol, hydrogen, ammonia, and technologies including batteries, fuel cell system, and wind-assisted propulsion.

 The future trend and forecast of alternative fuels can be found from public sector research, such as Maritime Forecast to 2050 report by DNV, The Potential of Zero-Carbon Bunker Fuels in Developing Countries by the World Bank, Clean Maritime plan: Maritime 2050 environment route map from the Department for Transport and Maritime and Coastguard Agency.
 Below is a brief summary of the different alternative marine fuels.